abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 ### Step 3 - (Database Integration)

 After defining our entities, we can configure them for the database integration.
-Open the `BookStoreDbContext` class in the `BookStore.EntityFrameworkCore` project and update with the following code blocks.
+Open the `BookStoreDbContext` class in the `BookStore.EntityFrameworkCore` project and update the following code blocks.

 ```csharp
 namespace BookStore.EntityFrameworkCore